-Achieving a natural, realistic looking space closure between teeth is one of the most challenging procedures a cosmetic dentist does.
-When correctly performed by the dentist and properly maintained by the patient the results can continue to look natural for many years in the future.
+Achieving a natural, realistic-looking space closure between teeth is one of the most challenging procedures a cosmetic dentist does.
+When correctly performed by the dentist and properly maintained by the patient, the results can continue to look natural for many years in the future.

-Dental bonding can be your most cost-effective solution in creating a beautiful smile.
+Cosmetic dental bonding can be your most cost-effective solution in creating a beautiful smile.

-For more information please see:
+For more information, please see: